 Synonymy: Atropaceae Martynov, Browalliaceae Berchtold & J. Presl, Daturaceae Berchtold & J. Presl, Hyoscyamaceae Vest, Lyciaceae Rafinesque, Nolanaceae Berchtold & J. Presl, nom. cons., Sclerophylacaceae Miers

 Solanaceae may have had a New World origin, with perhaps 8-9 dispersal events to the Old World (Tu et al. 2010; Dupin et al. 2017) - or, given the early Eocene age of the Patagonian fossil of Physalis, continental drift may have been involved in the early distribution of the family (Wilf et al. 2017).
 Olmstead (2013) suggested that ten clades were involved, but he could not find any connection between the likelihood of dispersal and disseminule type (dry versus fleshy).
 The Malagasy endemic Tsoala (Goetzioideae) was found to be sister to Metternichia, from Minas Geraes, Brazil (Särkinen et al. 2013: see add. file 2), and Janssens et al. (2015) suggested that long distance dispersal (America to Madagascar) was involved in setting up this disjuction.

-The early-diverging clades in the family are currently temperate and/or Andean in distribution, perhaps reflecting its original climatic preferences (Olmstead 2013: much more on possible niche conservatism here).
-The family is most diverse in the New World, particularly South America, where they grow in a variety of habitats, including along the foggy west coast, where they are particularly common - with ca 75 endemic species - in Lomas vegetation (Barboza et al. 2016).
+The early-diverging clades in the family are currently temperate and/or Andean-South American in distribution, perhaps reflecting its original climatic preferences (Olmstead 2013: much more on possible niche conservatism here).
+The family is most diverse in the New World, particularly South America, where it grows in a variety of habitats, including along the foggy west coast, where it is particularly common - with ca 75 endemic species - in Lomas vegetation (Barboza et al. 2016).
 They are less common elsewhere, particularly in Africa.

 The crown-group age for the ca 1,500 species of Solanum (inc. tomato and eggplant) is a mere 15.5 m.y. or so (add Capsicum - ca 19.6 m.y.: Wu & Tanksley 2010; Y. Wang et al. 2008); Paape et al. (2008: see also estimates for other nodes) gave ages of (20.6-)16.1(-12.2) m.y., while (17.5-)15.5(-13.3) m.y. ((18.7-)17.0(-14.5 m.y.) - Jaltomata sister, (21.0-)19.1(-17.0) m.y. - Capsicum) are estimates in Särkinen et al. (2013, q.v. for much else).
 Adaptation in Solanum sect.
 Lycopersicon - the genus has ca 1,200 species - was linked to introgression, recruitment from ancestral variation, and de novo mutations (Pease et al. 2016).